alix-dumoulin/just-another-ds-blog/content/post/2020-02-05-hacking-disinformation-with-the-eu.md

 3) On the second tab, you have the possibility to dive into a specific organisation and see what languages they spread their news in, what topics they write about most and how many claims they made.

 4) The last tab (for now) lets you explore the claims: you can explore the most popular themes by country, explore a mapping of the claims based on word embeddings which plots the claims in two dimensions according to how similar they are - interesting to see clustering of topics and how they changed in the last few years - as well the the evolution of topic popularity over time.

+Alexa also produced network visualisations of the metadata which will be integrated to the dashboard in the future, for now you can find out more [here.](https://docs.google.com/presentation/d/1CjZqWvY-o32VdrW7pLZ1rJmy9yTgsYc4XqXDaKw9LaM/edit#slide=id.p)

 You can access the shiny dashboard here: http://alixdumoulin.shinyapps.io/disinformation_hackathon/